martynas199/EliteBooker-backend/admin/README.md

 ### "Beautician cannot be deleted (assigned to services)"

-The backend prevents deletion of beauticians assigned to services.
+The backend prevents deletion of specialists assigned to services.
 Reassign services first:

-1. Edit each service that uses this beautician
+1. Edit each service that uses this specialist
-2. Select a different primary beautician
+2. Select a different primary specialist
 3. Save the service
 4. Now you can delete the staff member